Meixian1/EmoRelease-Emotion-Outlet-/README.md

 Usage Instructions:
 -
+-Steps:
-Step 1.
+-Step 1.
 Enter Your Journal for Sentiment Analysis.
 Click Analyze Text to Display Result in Bar Chart.
 Continue if Step 2 is activated.
-Step 2.
+-Step 2.
 Reframe or Paraphrase the Negative, Destructive Sentences into Positive, Constructive sentences.
 Click Submit to Activate Step 3.
-Step 3.
+-Step 3.
 Enter Text to Generate An Image that Represents Your Current Emotion State.
 Click to View Image.

 Technologies Used: A list of all technologies, libraries, APIs, etc.
 -
 - Import React Library
 - Install and Import Axios
 - Install recharts and import { BarChart, Bar, XAxis, YAxis, CartesianGrid, Tooltip, Legend } from "recharts"
 - APIs from RapidAPI:
    - Sentiment Analysis: https://rapidapi.com/twinword/api/sentiment-analysis/
    - Image Process-Text to Image from OpenAI: https://rapidapi.com/rphrp1985/api/open-ai21/
  - React Developer Tools Extension (displaying web app on Microsoft Edge explorer)